 Does the world really need another banana bread recipe?
-As long as there are bananas looking to be reincarnated, I think it’s safe to say, we’re in business.
-If you fancy a change from complicated layered cakes, the welcoming calm of a simple loaf that exudes nostalgia, is what’s needed.
+As long as there are a bunch of bananas looking to be upscaled, I think it’s safe to say, we’re in business.
+If you fancy a change from complicated layered cakes, a simple loaf that exudes nostalgia, is what’s needed.

 Considering the growing collection of banana bread recipes on the blog, my weakness for this classic bake is rather evident.
-Some are made healthy with wholesome ingredient swaps and others, a little OTT, like this chocolate fudge loaf with peanut butter frosting.
-Today’s recipe fits comfortably in the middle.
-The addition of wholewheat flour and coconut lends a sort of nutty, tropical flavour.
-To encourage the caramel-ness that I was after, I used Natura Sugars Dark Muscovado Sugar.
+Some are made healthy with wholesome ingredient swaps like here, in this frosted peanut butter banana bread.
+The addition of wholewheat flour and coconut lends an almost tropical flavour with a slight nuttiness.
+To encourage the caramel notes that I was after, I used Natura Sugars Dark Muscovado Sugar.
 As the name suggests, it’s really dark with a rich molasses taste that gives the loaf its honey-golden glow.

 With the first banana bread test bake, I made a plainer version.
 No toppings and no drizzle.
-It was good, but not amazing.
+It was good, but not incriduble.
 The second loaf was heavily streusel-ed.
 Also good, but not the best.
 Third time lucky.
 A sprinkling of cinnamon sugar and a handful of walnuts was the perfect fit.
-And just because a drizzle makes everything a little more special, there’s an easy 2 ingredient Yoghurt cream, if you feel so inclined.
+And just because a drizzle makes everything a little more special, there’s an easy 2 ingredient Yoghurt cream too.

 Blender coconut banana bread